philsinatra/IDM221/instructor_materials/IDM221-02-text-git.md

 - [Can I Use?](http://caniuse.com)
 - [HTML 5 Test](http://html5test.com)

-^ Let's go over a few basic guidelines.
-Make sure to use supported HTML5 and CSS3 features when coding your site, test all pages on all major browsers, not just your favorite browser.
-Before using a feature or tag, check it's current availability on all modern browsers.
+^ Let's go over a few basic guidelines. (_click_) Make sure to use supported HTML5 and CSS3 features when coding your site, (_click_) test all pages on all major browsers, not just your favorite browser.
+Before using a feature or tag, (_click_) check it's current availability on all modern browsers.

 ---